AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/travel/index.md

 +++
-# A Demo section created with the Blank widget.
 # Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
-# Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = false  # This file represents a page section.